MLI-lab/DeCoSearch/README.md

 ___
 ## **Usage**
-You can start an evolutionary search experiment with configurations specified in an experiment file, e.g., `experiments/experimentX/config.py`.
-The config file contains explanations for each argument.

-To launch a search, run:
+To start an evolutionary search experiment, navigate to your experiment directory (e.g., `experiments/experimentX/`) and run:

 ```bash
 python funsearch.py --config-path experiments/experimentX/config.py
 ```

+This launches a search using the configurations specified in the directory's `config.py` file, which contains explanations for each argument.

+---

+## **Command-Line Arguments**
-General settings, resource management, and termination criteria can be specified via **command-line arguments**:
+You can specify **general settings, resource management, and termination criteria** via command-line arguments:

-#### General Settings
+### **General Settings**
+- `--config-path /path/to/config`
+  - Path to the configuration file.
+  - Default: `config.py` (inside the directory where the script is run).

-`--save_checkpoints_path /path/to/checkpoints`
+- `--save_checkpoints_path /path/to/checkpoints`
-Specify where checkpoints should be saved (default: `Checkpoints/`).
-It is recommended to set this to `experiments/experimentX/Checkpoints`.
+  - Path where checkpoints should be saved.
+  - Default: `Checkpoints/` (inside the directory where the script is run).

-`--checkpoint /path/to/checkpoint`
+- `--checkpoint /path/to/checkpoint`
-Path to a checkpoint file from which the search should continue (default: `None`).
+  - Path to a checkpoint file from which the search should continue.

-#### Resource Management
+  - Default: `None`.

+- `--log-dir /path/to/logs`
+  - Directory where logs will be stored.
+  - Default: `logs/` (inside the directory where the script is run).

+### **Resource Management**
-`--no-dynamic-scaling`
+- `--no-dynamic-scaling`
-Disables dynamic scaling of evaluators and samplers based on message load (default: enabled).
+  - Disables dynamic scaling of evaluators and samplers based on message load.
+  - Default: enabled.

-`--check_interval 120`
+- `--check_interval 120`
-Sets the interval (in seconds) for checking resource allocation when dynamic scaling is enabled (default: `120s`).
+  - Sets the interval (in seconds) for checking resource allocation when dynamic scaling is enabled.
+  - Default: `120s`.

-`--max_evaluators 1000`  and `--max_samplers 1000`
+- `--max_evaluators 1000`  and `--max_samplers 1000`
-Define the maximum number of evaluators and samplers that can be created dynamically.
-Defaults to a large value, allowing scaling based on resource utilization without hard limits.
+  - Define the maximum number of evaluators and samplers that can be created dynamically.

-#### Termination Criteria
+  - Default: a large value, allowing scaling based on resource utilization without hard limits.

+### **Termination Criteria**
-`--prompt_limit 400000`
+- `--prompt_limit 400000`
-Sets the maximum number of prompts that can be published.
-If set, no new prompts will be published once this limit is reached.
+  - Sets the maximum number of prompts that can be published.
+  - If set, no new prompts will be published once this limit is reached.
 However, any remaining messages in the queues will still be processed to ensure exactly `prompt_limit` functions are handled.

-`--optimal_solution_programs 20000`
+- `--optimal_solution_programs 20000`
-Defines the number of additional programs to generate after the first optimal solution is found.
-If set, execution continues until this number is reached.
+  - Defines the number of additional programs to generate after the first optimal solution is found.
+  - If set, execution continues until this number is reached.

-`--target_solutions '{"(6,1)": 8, "(7,1)": 14, "(8,1)": 25}'`
+- `--target_solutions '{"(6,1)": 8, "(7,1)": 14, "(8,1)": 25}'`
-JSON dictionary specifying target solutions for `(n, s_value)`.
-If set, the experiment terminates early once a target solution is found.
+  - JSON dictionary specifying target solutions for `(n, s_value)`.
+  - If set, the experiment terminates early once a target solution is found.

+---
+### **Running Multiple Experiments in Parallel**
+If you want to run multiple experiments in parallel, you must **assign different RabbitMQ ports**.
+Update both the **TCP listener port** and the **management interface port** in `rabbitmq.conf`.
+Then, update the corresponding ports in your experiment config file (`config.py`) to match the new RabbitMQ settings.